pjb3/fixie/README.md

             ├── cities.yml
             └── countries.yml

 You must put all your fixtures into a subdirectory of the `fixtures` directory.
 The name of the directory should be a good logical name for the database that the fixtures.
-If you have only one database, `default` is a reasonable name, but if you have an app with customers in one database and orders in another, you would name them `customers` and `orders`.
+If you have only one database, you should use `default` as the name, but if you have an app with customers in one database and orders in another, you would name them `customers` and `orders`.

 Fixie uses Sequel to load the data into the database.
 Fixie will work even if you aren't using Sequel in your application.
 You must configure the Fixie databases and then call `load_fixtures` to get the fixtures to actually be loaded.
 Your test helper might look like this: